-- Repeat the course during the intersession at an accredited institution which offers comparable course content and curriculum as reviewed and approved by the relevant course coordinator/director and the Senior Associate Dean for Academic Affairs.
+- 2. Repeat the course during the intersession at an accredited institution which offers comparable course content and curriculum as reviewed and approved by the relevant course coordinator/director and the Senior Associate Dean for Academic Affairs.
 Any student who earns a failing grade in a repeated course will be recommended for dismissal. - 3.
 Repeat the academic year.
-The student will be required to repeat all course offerings.
-This option is advised for students who demonstrate extenuating circumstances, who do not fit the criteria for re-examination and/or fail more than 15% but less than 33% of the credit hours attempted for the academic year.
-The grade earned by the student in each offering of each course is used to calculate the student's cumulative grade point average.
+The grade earned by the student in each offering of each course is used to calculate the student's cumulative grade pointaverage.
 Any student who earns a failing grade in a repeated course will be recommended for dismissal.